 - Hypro GuardianAIR (John Deere LDA)

 Pulse Width Modulation:

-Selection is improving, but some gaps in availability remain.
+PWM nozzle selection is improving, but some gaps in availability remain.

 - Easy Jet (also called PulZar in UK)

 - TeeJet Turbo TwinJet (TTJ60)

 - TeeJet Air-Induction Turbo TwinJet (AITTJ60)

 All nozzles should be operated near the middle of their pressure range, for air-induction this is 50 to 60 psi or higher, a bit less for non air-induced types.
 This allows maximum flexibility when travel speeds change or when spray quality is adjusted with pressure.

 For fusarium headblight, consider a twin fan nozzle.

 Keep your booms no more than 15” to 25” above the heads for best results.